Vincent-Revard/P1_Flashcard_Main/README.md

 Flashcard project is an application that can be used to create and test your knowledge of the given topics (JavaScript, HTML, CSS).

-User is able to go through existing questions by pressing the next button on the page.
-User is able to submit their own question/example/answer by using the form below.
-User is also able to change categories by pressing on the category that they would like to study.
+User is able to go through existing questions by pressing the next button on the page, submit their own question/example/hint/answer by using the form below, change categories by pressing on the category that they would like to study, and delete the flashcard.

-We plan to implement features such as editing the flashcard, answer input, and answer input comparison to the actual answer.
+We plan to implement features such as editing the flashcard, answer input, user accounts, and answer input comparison to the actual answer.

 ## Installation